online doctor logo

 Potential Complications of Herpes

 Once you get HSV, the virus resides in your nerve cells forever.
-It mostly remains inactive, but it can reactivate periodically, resulting in symptoms.
+It remains inactive but can reactivate periodically, resulting in symptoms.

 • newborns